Data-viz · V2B hero · dashed gold blocks mark assets still needed Read the editorial memo →

 Live site

-deployed to studio leadership
+live to leadership

 This case started as an internal synthesis project — Harmonic's own retros, analyzed with the studio's own participation data.
 It became a live demonstration of something my colleagues needed to see.
 I ran the same dataset through two AI surfaces back to back: a regular chat window, then an agent with access to my filesystem.
 Same data, same goal, completely different working relationship.
 The case is about what actually changes when you move from one to the other — and why that shift matters more for service designers than any question about AI output quality.